 Have Your Teeth Eroded?

-If your teeth have suffered significant wear and are now looking smaller or more damaged than in the past, it’s likely that you’re experiencing tooth erosion.
-First, track down the causes of your tooth erosion, and do what you can to limit or stop the damage.
+As we mentioned before, by the time you experience the symptoms of tooth wear, it’s likely quite advanced.
+However, if you are experiencing symptoms like sensitivity, cracking, discoloration, cupping, or shrinking teeth, it’s time to take action.
+First, track down the causes of your tooth erosion.
+The odds are good that at least one thing on this list stands out as a possible cause.
+Once you have a likely cause, do what you can to limit or stop the damage.
 Then please call (949) 551-5902 for an appointment with an Orange County cosmetic dentist at Rice Dentistry in Irvine.